MovingBlocks/TerasologyLauncher/README.md

    * lib/TerasologyLauncher.jar (Java)
 3. Use *Terasology Launcher* to download, config and start *Terasology*

 License
 -------
 *Terasology Launcher* is licensed under the [Apache License, Version 2.0][Apache License].

 Building/Developing
 -------------------
-*Terasology Launcher* use a [Gradle][Gradle]-based build system and provides a [wrapper][Gradle Wrapper].
+*Terasology Launcher* uses a [Gradle][Gradle]-based build system and provides a [wrapper][Gradle Wrapper].
 It is a script which is called from the root of the source tree.
+It downloads and installs [Gradle][Gradle] automatically.
+Depending on the system it is necessary to call "./gradlew" instead of "gradlew".

-    ./gradlew build
+    gradlew build

 Compile the source code, run tests and build a jar

-    ./gradlew install
+    gradlew install

 Create a runnable installation (./build/install/TerasologyLauncher/)

-    ./gradlew run
+    gradlew run

 Build and run

-    ./gradlew createRelease
+    gradlew createRelease

 Create a local development release (./build/distributions/)

-    ./gradlew tasks
+    gradlew tasks

 Display available tasks

-    ./gradlew idea
+    gradlew idea

 Generate IntelliJ IDEA project files